Occurs in 1% to 2% of clinically recognized conceptions but only 1/10,000 livebirths. Not associated with advanced maternal age.

 Triploid fetuses can present with a broad spectrum of phenotypic features that can range from near normalcy to multisystem involvement.
 McFadden and Kalousek (1991) have described two distinct fetal and placental phenotypes that appear to correlate with the parent of origin in the extra set of chromosomes.
 In the type I phenotype, the fetus is relatively well grown and has a proportionate head size or microcephaly.
 The placenta is large, with cystic changes.
 At the microscopic level there is trophoblastic hyperplasia, scalloping of the villus surface, and focal hydropic change (Sergi et al., 2000).
 These cases are generally associated with diandry (Figure 132-1A).
 The type II phenotype predominates in the cases diagnosed after the first trimester; it consists of a markedly growth-restricted fetus with a disproportionately large head and a small, noncystic placenta (Figure 132-1B).
 In their series, McFadden and Kalousek were able to demonstrate that one case of type II triploidy originated from an error in maternal gametogenesis.

 A. Relatively well-grown fetus with large cystic placenta seen in type I triploidy.
 B. Markedly growth-restricted fetus with a disproportionately large head and a small, noncystic placenta seen in type II triploidy.
 (Reprinted from McFadden DE, Kalousek DK.
-Two different phenotypes of ...
+Two different ...